 If you click Edit, you'll see something like this:

-This is a simple page where you can edit the name and the description of your organization.
+This is a simple page where you can edit your organization's name and description.

 You can click the View activity button to open a new page where you can see the usage of